You don’t have to carry this alone

 Grief can change the ground beneath you.

-Whether you are mourning the death of someone close, living alongside serious illness, grieving a beloved pet, or facing a life change you didn’t choose, loss can quietly reshape how you experience yourself and the world.
+Whether you’re mourning the death of someone close, living alongside serious illness, grieving a beloved pet, or facing a life change you didn’t choose, loss can quietly reshape how you experience yourself and the world around you.

-I offer grief counselling in Bath and online for adults who want a steady, thoughtful space to explore what has changed, and what still matters.
+I offer grief and bereavement counselling in Bath and online - a steady, compassionate space to explore what has changed and what still matters.

 Grief is not something to fix.